A Map of Chicago, in Crimes

 I built a fully 3-dimensional version of this graph, which can be rotated and zoomed, here.
 You should go play with it.
 If you view the visualization head on, with longitude as the x-axis and latitude as the y, you’ll see a map very similar to the first graph on this page.
 If you tilt it slightly, you’ll see that this graph can be thought of as a criminal topography of Chicago (as above), but warped or deformed by the probability of an arrest.

 Even so, I ought to note that I haven’t (and can’t) control for all the necessary covariates.
 As always, the task is more complex than it appears initially.
-Police must arrest when the offense is performed by people under 17, so it may be that in the south & west sides of the city, more arrests are occurring because there are more young people committing the crime.
+Police must arrest (and have more motivation to clear a report) when the offense is performed by people under 17, so it may be that in the south & west sides of the city, more clearances are occurring because there are more young people committing the crime.
 As well, the police reports do not offer enough granularity to know whether the amount of weed is higher in the southern and western quadrants: the lowest level is simply less than 30g.
 Since the technical cutoff for a ticket is only 15g, perhaps it is the case that there’s simply more offenders in the 15-30g window on the south and west sides.

 Whatever the cause, the pattern is clear, and serves as an example of the sort of discovery this data can give rise to.
 I am usually skeptical of the notion of “big data” as any kind of transformative phenomenon, on the theory that big data is really just lots of small data put together.
 But to the extent that governments embrace it, there may yet be some sea change, in that big data reduces the inherent information asymmetry between the people and their representatives.
 The government of Chicago has a thousand maps of the city at their disposal at any moment, some flattering, some despicable; the thought that all of those maps might be laid bare and examined is exciting.